vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 two folders, hardware and software, which categorize each aspect of the project and will be described below.

 Disclaimer: Out of the five magnifications that wafer images were taken in, preprocessing did not work very well on 50X and 100X magnification images, but works as expected on 5X, 10X, and 20X magnifications.
+(20X magnification images may be corrupted)

 # Repository organization
 ## Hardware